waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > version: str,
 > query: JobsQuery,
 > headers
-> ) -> JobsForWebscriptResponseV2
+> ) -> JobsForModelResponseV2

-List Webscript Jobs
+List Model Jobs

-List the ongoing and completed operations on a specific webscript.
+List the ongoing and completed operations on a model.

 ### Example